UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_13.md

-Doing some sort of transformation on the columns of a dataframe will most likely come up in your analysis somewhere and it’s not always straight forward.
+Doing some sort of transformation on the columns of a dataframe will most likely come up in your analysis somewhere and it’s not always straightforward.
 Let’s welcome back the `cereal.csv` data we have worked with in Module 1.

 ``` python
 df = pd.read_csv('cereal.csv', index_col=0)